rh-jmc-team/jmfrx/README.md

-# JMFRX - A bridge for capturing JMX data with JDK Flight Recorder
+# JmFrX - A bridge for capturing JMX data with JDK Flight Recorder

-The JMFRX project allows to periodically capture JMX MBeans and emit a corresponding [JDK Flight Recorder](https://openjdk.java.net/jeps/328) (JFR) event.
+The JmFrX project allows to periodically capture JMX MBeans and emit a corresponding [JDK Flight Recorder](https://openjdk.java.net/jeps/328) (JFR) event.
 This allows to

 * Access JMX data from offline JFR recording files in situations where you cannot directly connect to JMX